timfoster/sdc-headnode/README.md

 environment variable must contain the path of a MG-style bits directory.
 See the source and documentation for [Mountain Gorilla][mg] for more details.

+An alternate local directory layout is also supported and can be used by setting the `"override-all-sources"` key to the value `"mbits-dir"`.
+This layout matches the layout of the manta directory structure, rather than the one created by Mountain Gorilla.
+As above, the `BITS_DIR` environment variable points to the local directory containing these images.

 All of the above definitions will cause the download phase of the build to store a local copy of the zone dataset stream and manifest in the `cache/` directory, using the original filename of the image, e.g. for `manatee`: